-Set an infinite If your server is using the CGI or FastCGI interface to PHP, checking this option will make it less likely that the backup dies due to a PHP timeout issue.
+Set an infinite PHP time limit If your server is using the CGI or FastCGI interface to PHP, checking this option will make it less likely that the backup dies due to a PHP timeout issue.
 We consider it generally safe checking this box as we have never observed or got reports of any side-effects.